terminalforlife/PerlProjects/source/tagged/README.md

 List commits per file in the CWD of a git(1) repository.

+This is the PERL version.
+Originally, Tagged was written in BASH, which can be found in the Extra repository.
+While this is a useful alternative, particularly for its speed, the focus will be on the BASH version.

 # Installation Instructions

 Installation can be done with [Cito](https://github.com/terminalforlife/PerlProjects/blob/master/source/cito).
 Your best bet, however, is to install via Tagged's [installation script](https://github.com/terminalforlife/PerlProjects/blob/master/source/tagged/tagged-installer).